Robertfarb/whiteboarding-curriculum/w13_plus/day1.md

 * **Finish Friday's Heaps & Heapsort project and turn in on [Jobberwocky][Jobberwocky] by 12pm.**
 * Start applying to companies!
 40 application quota begins this week.
-* Begin to think about what your next project will be & who you will work with.
+* Begin to think about what your next project will be & who you would like to work with.

 ### Morning